darrenstarr/diskperfomancetest/README.md

 This tests disk read and write performance by copying random source files to a destination directory and occassionally deleting groups of files to promote extensive fragmentation as well as directory structure stress testing.

+The current version does not scan the directory during each delete cycle by default.
+Rather, it caches the destination directory as we have identified that dCache does not absolutely need to perform many large directory reads.

 ```
 mkdir /mnt/test/destination
 ./test_copy.py --source-path /mnt/test/source --destination-path /mnt/test/destination --csv ~/speed_test.csv --max-gb 20000 --thread-count 16